Part-time employment opportunities based on need as determined by the award letter.

 Fill out the application for Student Work.

-Federal Work Study provides part-time employment opportunities based on need as determined by the award letter.
-Those students who request student employment on the FAFSA will be considered for this program.
-All Federal Pell Grant eligibility and verification requirements apply.
-If you demonstrate need, your financial aid award letter will include the dollar amount of your Federal Work-Study award.
+- If there is demonstrated need, students will be packaged with Federal Work-Study and the financial aid award letter will include the dollar amount of the Federal Work-Study award.
 The amount on the award letter indicates the maximum earnings permitted during the academic period.
-It does not guarantee you a job nor that you will be able to earn the stated maximum.
+It does not guarantee a job nor that they will be able to earn the stated maximum.